Children and young people's library services

 The Reading Agency Summer Reading Challenge takes place every year during the school summer holidays and usually begins in the second or third week in July.

-Participants read six books over the holiday to earn various rewards including stickers, certificate and a medal.
+Participants read six books over the holiday to earn various rewards including stickers, certificates and a medal.
 It is free to join and open to all children aged 4 to 11.

 You can download ebooks for children and young people for free from our eBooks page.

-You can have up to three titles at a time, for up to three weeks; and with authors including David Walliams, Jacquie Wilson, Barry Loser, Derek Landy, John Green, Suzanne Collins and many more, there's something for everyone.
+You can have up to six titles at a time, for up to three weeks; and with authors including David Walliams, Jacquie Wilson, Barry Loser, John Green and many more, there's something for everyone.

 Bookstart supports you to enjoy books with your child from as early an age as possible.
 Bookstart offers the gift of free books to all children at 2 key ages before they start school to inspire a love of reading that will give children a flying start in life.